Keith Miller: War service

 After ten months of training, Miller was offered a commission as a pilot officer, and was posted to No. 12 (Pilots) Advanced Flying Unit in Grantham, Lincolnshire, on 15 August 1944, then moving on to Cranfield, Bedfordshire.
 On a trip back to Ouston to visit former comrades, a night of drunken revelry saw Miller charged with eight offences and facing possible dishonourable discharge.
 Luckily for Miller, his new commanding officer (CO) was his old CO from Ouston; Miller escaped with a fine.

 While training, Miller flew Beauforts, Beaufighters and Mosquitos.
 He had another near death experience: mechanical problems forced him to make an emergency landing of his Beaufighter.
 The plane was repaired for use by others, but, on its next flight, the pilot was killed when the problem recurred.
 On another occasion, Miller avoided colliding with a hangar by centimetres.
 He then escaped death by skipping a social appointment; a V1 bomb hit the venue and killed many of the patrons.
 In October, he went AWL to watch a concert and was summarily discharged, but the CO revoked his decision after Miller agreed to play for his cricket team.
 At the end of his officer training, Miller was sent aboard a Royal Navy destroyer as part of an exchange program between the forces.
 During a mission to Belgium, the vessel fought a German U-boat, which was sunk.
 Upon his return to England, Miller was promoted to flying officer on 4 November 1944.

 In March 1945, Miller was deployed to the RAF station at Great Massingham in Norfolk, East Anglia.
 He was assigned to 169 Squadron, flying Mosquito fighter-bombers.
 Miller's squadron took part in missions against targets on mainland Europe in April and May 1945.
 They attacked V-1 and V-2 production and test launch sites on the island of Peenemünde in the Baltic Sea.
 On 19 April, Miller took part in an attack on a German installation at Flensburg in northern Germany.
-In May, his squadron was deployed in Operation Fire Bash, to attack Westerland Airfield on the island of Sylt.
-One of Miller's bombs failed to release and the load dangled from a wing.
-Miller was obliged to land the plane with the bomb still attached.
+In May, his squadron was deployed to attack Westerland Airfield on the island of Sylt.
+One of Miller's bombs failed to release and dangled from a wing but once again he escaped death as the bomb did not explode when it fell off during the landing.
 Miller's next mission was delayed by poor weather, by which time Germany had surrendered.
 His commanding officer ordered him to fly air force personnel over Germany to view the results of Allied bombing.
 On one flight, Miller broke away from the flying formation and returned to base late because he wanted to fly over Bonn, the birthplace of Beethoven.

 Miller's wartime exploits were to give him a greater sense of perspective when he returned to the sports field.
 When asked many years later by Michael Parkinson, about pressure in cricket, Miller responded: "Pressure is a Messerschmitt up your arse, playing cricket is not".